Three of Pentacles

 Reading the Card

-For personal goals outside career and relationships, this card points to getting ahead in your current goals by working together as a team rather than going it alone.
+For personal goals outside career and relationships, this card points to getting ahead in your current goals by working together rather than going it alone.
 Your task will suffer if you attempt it on your own as your goal:

-- May need more people than you envision simply because of the workload.
+- Needs more people than you think to handle the workload.

-- Requires a high level of experience in areas that you may not be proficient in yet, or is not the sort of project you have previously undertaken.
-It may be better to bring in people with the practical experience that you lack.
+- Requires a high level of experience in unfamiliar areas, meaning you must bring in people with the practical skills you lack.

 There may also be a lack of planning, lack of communication, dissent or opposing views, or a lack of morale.
-The problems will become more serious and may derail your goals unless they are addressed.
+The issues will become serious and derail your goals unless addressed.

 Card Design Process

-The problem was solved by creating a shortlist of famous artists from mythology and trying to build up a scene around one of them.
+The issue was solved by creating a shortlist of famous artists from mythology and trying to build up a scene around one of them.

 Final Words